-The drive from Arusha to the Mount Kilimanjaro National Park Gate takes about 50 minutes.
+The drive from Arusha to Mount Kilimanjaro National Park Gate takes about 50 minutes.
 The journey passes through the village of Machame which is located on the lower slopes of the mountain.
 You now leave the park gate and walk through the rain forest on a winding trail up a ridge.
 Lower down, the trail can be muddy and slippery.
 Gaiters and trekking poles are a good idea here.
 You continue a short distance until you reach the Machame Camp where you will overnight at.

 DAY 2: MACHAME CAMP TO SHIRA CAMP

 After breakfast starts again the roof of Africa, you leave the glades of the rain forest and continue on an ascending path, crossing the little valley walking along a steep rocky ridge, covered with heather until the ridge ends.
 The route now turns west onto a river gorge.
 Then it will be time for rest, dinner, and overnight at the Shira campsite.

 DAY 3: SHIRA CAMP TO LAVA TOWER TO BARRANCO CAMP

 – Elevation: 3840 meters to 4630 meters to 3860 meters